14/03/2024 PTX News

 Large-scale industrial processes based on known technologies

 The researchers managed to develop a process for carbon capture based on known technologies that is also a good fit for the conditions in Lusatia as a region, and which can be scaled arbitrarily using ‘numbering-up’ (i.e. simply adding more of the same sort of module).
 Alongside cost-effectiveness, the team also accounted in particular for the necessary resources in their investigations.
 Can the water needed be used in other processes?
 Is a carbon storage system required for linking to supplementary processes?
 How much energy is required and how large are pressure losses – and how can these be reduced?
 These and other questions were addressed by the experts in their search for answers.
-The results of the study form an important starting-point for also being able to supply sustainable CO2 in the PtL pilot plant in Lusatia in the future.

 To ensure a greenhouse gas-neutral energy supply, sustainable, closed carbon loops need to be set up in the years to come.